BrooksV/SqlQueryClass/contributor.guide.md

 - Public functions that are exported, are separate files in the .\src\public folder.
 - Private functions that are local to the Module, are separate files in the .\src\private folder.
-- - Class Definitions and Enums are not accessible outside of the Module and cannot be accessed directly like Public Functions are.
-This is a PowerShell limitation.
-- - - Classes [SqlQueryDataSet] and [SqlQueryDataSetParms] and enum ResultType used in the Module are defined in file .\src\private\SqlQueryClass.ps1 file.
-The classes have properties and methods used to maintain a Database connections and result sets making it useful WPF Data binding.
 - Resources are files and folders in the .\src\resources folder that needs to be included with the Manifest and Module

 ## Module Build Process